goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 layout: single
 ---

-## Overview

-There are three options:

-1) Apply for the PhD/postdoc positions in this group, see below for further information.
-2) Apply for a postdoc fellowship by the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship).
-3) Apply for a PhD, postdoc, or visitor fellowship by [DAAD](https://www2.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/).

 ## Open call for applications

 We, the research group of [Holger Dell](/~dell/) at [Frankfurt University](https://www.uni-frankfurt.de/), are inviting applications for two PhD or